ShikharY10/gossip/readme.md

 # GOSSIP
-## A Microservice Based End-To-End Encrypted Chat Application.
+## Moving from a "Microservice Based End-To-End Encrypted Chat System" to "Full-fledged micro blogging plateform".

 A chat system that provide high awailability and scalibility.
 It garantees that the msg will be delivered to the target atleast once.
 It achieve the garantee of delivering of message by persisting the message in the database and once the data is reached to the target, the target will send the achnowledgement and the message will be removed from the database.
 Every chat message that is send from user to another is being encrypted by AES symmetric encryption algorithm.
 A unique key is being shared between users using RSA asymmetric encryption algorithm before they starts chatting.